Rurusetto/rurusetto/content/posts/mvis/index.md

   - Click the icon again for `Nightcore Mod` : Uguuuuuuuu...
     - Increases speed by 1.50x and raises audio pitch.

+# mvis music player

+You can open mvis music player without selecting a song in a song list and play just one song by going to mvis rulesets setting and click `Open Main Screen` button and mvis player will be appear.
+You can drag your mouse cursor to the right of a game screen to toggle rulesets setting and music player there.

+{{< youtube id="I0tl4Ira-v0" >}}

 # settings

+Open mvis music player by clicking `Open Main Screen` in mvis settings.

 Player can adjust